The Dental Hygiene Academy of Sleep

 The Business of Airway & Sleep Management

-The management of airway and sleep disorders delivers an opportunity for dental hygienists to take on a deeper-rooted role, not only in managing the oral-systemic link, but also as a business owner.
-Discover how dental hygienists can generate and maintain a sustaining business in airway and sleep management while serving the greater needs of their patient population
+The management of airway and sleep disorders provides an opportunity for dental hygienists to take on a deeper role, not only in managing the oral-systemic link, but also as a business owner.
+Discover how dental hygienists can create and maintain a sustainable, impactful, and profitable business in airway and sleep management while serving the greater needs of their patient population

 - Discuss common medical billing opportunities for the management of airway and sleep disorders